How to Create PostgreSQL Tables With psql and pgAdmin

 Step 3: Create Table

-Right-click on the “public”, then left-click on the “create” and finally, click on the “table” as shown in the below snippet:
+Now right-click on the “public”, then left-click/hover on the “create” option, and finally click on the “Table...”, as shown in the below snippet:

 image